Boavizta/boaviztapi/docs/docs/Explanations/complete.md

 The completion strategy is given for each component.

 Devices have minimal required components.
-If not given in the request a component with default characteristics is used.
+If not given in the request a component with default characteristics are used.
 Default configurations are given for each device.